swiftlang/swift-package-manager/Documentation/Usage.md

 ## Depending on Apple Modules

-At this time there is no explicit support for depending on UIKit, AppKit, etc, though importing these modules should work if they are present in the proper system location.
-We will add explicit support for system dependencies in the future.
-Note that at this time the Package Manager has no support for iOS, watchOS, or tvOS platforms.
+Swift Package Manager includes a build system that can build for macOS and Linux.
+Xcode 11 integrates with libSwiftPM to provide support for iOS, watchOS, and tvOS platforms.

 ## C language targets